Psalm 137: 1-6

 If I forget you, Jerusalem, may my right hand be forgotten!
 May my tongue cleave to my palate if I remember you not,

-The psalmist cries out in both anguish and passion, calling down a curse: If the unthinkable happens and he forgets Jerusalem, let his right hand become useless.
+The psalmist cries out in both anguish and passion, calling down a curse: If the unthinkable happens and he forgets Jerusalem, let his right hand become useless (the Hebrew has “let my right hand wither”).
 If he forgets Jerusalem, let his tongue cleave the roof of his mouth and render him speechless.

-If I place not Jerusalem ahead of my joy.
+if I place not Jerusalem ahead of my joy.

 To forget Jerusalem would be the same thing as to forget the LORD.